 This is a win-win when it comes to high-pass filtering.
 We can remove low-end noise without overly affecting our perception of the lower notes of the instruments!

 Related article: Fundamental Frequencies Of Musical Notes In A=432 & A=440 Hz

 Accentuating Characteristic Frequencies

-Characteristic frequencies can be the particular formants of certain instruments or vocalists; they can be the fundamental resonance and attack of certain drums; they could be a particularly rich part of the transient harmonic profile, or simply a band where the track’s timbre just sounds better when accentuated.
+Characteristic frequencies can be the particular formants of certain instruments or vocalists.
+They can be the fundamental resonance and attack of certain drums; they could be a particularly rich part of the transient harmonic profile or simply a band where the track’s timbre sounds better when accentuated.